2026 Boulder County Income-Qualified Rebates

 Funded by the County’s Sustainability Tax

-EnergySmart Income-Qualified rebates are available for Boulder County residents whose household earns 100% of Area Median Income (AMI) or less, based on total income.
+Boulder County’s income-qualified rebates are for residents with a household income at or below 100% of area median income (AMI).
 Qualifying Boulder County residents can receive 50% of project costs for home energy efficiency or electrification upgrades, up to $2,000 per year.

 Rebates are distributed on a first-come first-served basis while funding is available.
 All work must be completed and invoiced between January 1, 2026 and December 31, 2026 to qualify for these rebates.

-Step One: Check the Area Median Income chart to make sure that your household earns 100% of Area Median Income (AMI) or less.
+Check the Area Median Income chart below to make sure that your household’s total income is 100% of Area Median Income (AMI) or less or check to see if you or someone in your household participates in one of the qualifying assistance programs.

 Household Size80% AMI100% AMI